 Co-owners and -operators Richard Hoar, Douglass Hoar and Susan Hatch invite visitors to buy homegrown apples at their family’s 340-acre Licking County orchard starting in July and running through the end of October.
 Over the years, the orchard has worked to maintain favorite apple varieties such as Winesap, Honeycrisp and Paula Red.
 Besides picking from the 23 types of apples, the country store is open year-round, offering home decor goods such as rocking chairs and swings.
 “Our orchard is definitely a fun destination for the fall,” says Virgil.
 Visit website for hours of operation; 11335 Reynolds Rd., Utica 43080, 740/892-2498, legendhillsorchard.com

 Lawrence Orchards, Marion

 Since 1921, Lawrence Orchards has provided Marion County apple lovers with great U-pick options.
 Visitors can stroll the winding orchard paths, as they ponder what they’ll take home with them from among the 37 acres.
 Home to 27 types of apples, including varieties such as Honeycrisp and Melrose, Lawrence Orchards offers a wide range of choices throughout the season.
-Applefest arrives each year the last Saturday in September (Sept.
-29 this year), with wagon rides, a hay maze and more.
+Applefest arrives each year the last Saturday in September, with wagon rides, a hay maze and more.
 Visit website for hours of operation; 2634 Smeltzer Rd., Marion 43302, 740/389-3019, lawrenceorchards.com

 Peifer Orchards, Yellow Springs